AnimatedRNG/rust-slides/02/content.md

 fn string_length<'a>(s: &'a String) -> usize;
 ```

-`'a` AKA "tick-a" AKA "the lifetime a" is a named lifetime parameter.
+`'a` is a named lifetime parameter.

 The type `&'a String` is a reference to a String that lives at least as long as the lifetime `'a`.